Ronald A. Howard: Education and career

+Honors and awards

 In 1986 he received the Operations Research Society of America's Frank P. Ramsey Medal "for distinguished contributions in decision analysis".
 In 1998 he received from the Institute for Operations Research and the Management Sciences (INFORMS) the first award for the teaching of operations research/management science practice.
 In 1999 INFORMS invited him to give the Omega Rho Distinguished Plenary Lecture at the Cincinnati National Meeting.

 Howard was elected a member of the National Academy of Engineering in 1999 for contributions to the foundations of decision analysis and its application.
 He received the Dean's Award for Academic Excellence.
 He was elected to the 2002 class of Fellows of the Institute for Operations Research and the Management Sciences.
 The Raiffa-Howard award for organizational decision quality is named after him and Howard Raiffa.